A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Empirical Results

-3) {\em Max-player steps:} we take a fixed number of max-player steps at each iteration, instead of taking as many steps as needed to achieve a small gradient.
+To adapt Algorithm \ref{alg:Informal} to training GANs, we make certain simplifications: 1) we use a fixed temperature $\tau$ at all iterations $i$, making it simpler to choose a good temperature value, rather than a temperature schedule; 2) we replace the randomized acceptance rule with a deterministic rule: If $f_{\mathrm{new}} \leq f_{\mathrm{old}}$ we accept, and if $f_{\mathrm{new}} > f_{\mathrm{old}}$ we only accept if $i$ is a multiple of $e^{\frac{1}{\tau}}$ (i.e., average acceptance rate of $e^{-\frac{1}{\tau}}$); 3) we take a fixed number of max-player steps at each iteration, instead of taking as many steps as needed to achieve a small gradient.
 These simplifications do not significantly affect our algorithm's performance (see Appendix \ref{sec:More_simulations_annealing}).

-\paragraph{Gaussian mixture dataset.} This synthetic dataset consists of 512 points sampled from a mixture of four equally weighted Gaussians in two dimensions with standard deviation 0.01 and means at $(0,1)$, $(1,0)$, $(-1,0)$ and $(0,-1).$ Since the modes in this dataset are well-separated, mode collapse, when it occurs, can be clearly detected.
-We report the number of modes learned by the GAN from each training algorithm across iterations.
+\textit{Gaussian mixture dataset.} This synthetic dataset consists of 512 points sampled from a mixture of four equally weighted Gaussians in two dimensions with standard deviation 0.01 and means at $(0,1)$, $(1,0)$, $(-1,0)$, $(0,-1).$ Since modes in this dataset are well-separated, mode collapse can be clearly detected.
+We report the number of modes learnt by the GAN from each training algorithm across iterations.